 Everyone knows that you can go online and purchase certain Estate Planning forms and other legal documents.
-They are inexpensive and may appear to address your goals and objectives but are they the right documents for you?
-Will they truly provide the necessary solutions and protection(s) your looking for and need especially if unforeseen circumstances/events take place in your life after you sign these documents.
+They are inexpensive and may appear to address your goals but are they the right documents for you?
+Do they really include the necessary protection(s) you’re looking for and need especially if unforeseen circumstances/events take place in your life after you sign these documents?

-Here’s Why Working with Fredrick P Niemann Esq.
-May Be the Better Approach
+Here’s Why Working with Fredrick P. Niemann Esq. and Hanlon Niemann & Wright May Be the Better Approach

-The advantage of working with me is not only my legal expertise but my real life experience.
+The advantage of working with me is not only my legal expertise but my real-life experience.
 I have wisdom, wisdom gained from decades of practicing law and meeting with thousands of families.
-Over the course of many years, I have listened to the turmoils, anguish and mistakes of individuals who believed that they could do their own legal work or failed to have important legal papers prepared.
-Many failed to consult with an attorney before problems began or tried to self-help the situation and wound up costing themselves substantially more $$$), emotional conflict, and health problem, etc. The value of an experienced Estate Planning attorney knowledgeable in the area of Wills, Trusts, Estates and Powers of Attorney is that we are “counsellors at law”, professionals capable of assisting you with important choices and explaining your many options.
+Over the course of many years, I have listened to the turmoil, anguish, and mistakes of individuals who believed that they could do their own legal work or failed to have important legal papers prepared.
+Many failed to consult with an attorney before problems began or tried to self-help the situation and wound up costing themselves substantially more $$$), emotional conflict, health problems, etc. The value of an experienced Estate Planning attorney knowledgeable in the area of Wills, Trusts, Estates, and Powers of Attorney is that we are “counselors at law”, professionals capable of assisting you with important choices and explaining your many options.
 My life experience comes in part from having children and a family of my own.
 I have four children.
 I have been through their early childhood, adolescence and into their emerging adult lives.
-I have sat with hundreds of couples who are in second and later marriages, often times with children of prior marriages which I call blended families.
-I have counselled LBGT couples and business owners who are looking to provide for the future and their succession planning.
-There are so many decisions that must be made and thoroughly contemplated before “filling in the form of a prepackaged legal document”, that one size truly does not fit all and you may experience an outcome you never contemplated or intended.
+I have sat with hundreds of couples who are in second and later marriages, oftentimes with children of prior marriages which I call blended families.
+I have counseled LBGT couples and business owners who are looking to provide for the future and their succession planning.
+There are so many decisions that must be made and thoroughly contemplated before “filling in the form of a prepackaged legal document”, that one size truly does not fit all, and you may experience an outcome you never contemplated or intended.

 Here are some more things to think about.